johnBartos/Resource-Monitor-Visualization/README.md

 6. Use constants instead of strings for actions
 7. Better naming conventions
 8. More graceful handling of graph before load has appeared
+9. Elimination of hard-coded variables
+    - Graph is fixed to 10 minutes with a threshold of 1
+    - Alarm parameters (duration, threshold) are fixed at the defaults
+        - Can easily be set with Redux actions
+    - Alarms added are hardcoded to 'one', 'five', and 'fifteen'

 The largest improvement, however, is adding tolerance for delays with regards to the updating of load at set intervals.
 This a problem for two reasons: `setInterval` isn't guaranteed to delay by the set amount, and the request